fsharp/fsharp.org/use/gpu/index.md

 Features of [Brahma.FSharp](http://yaccconstructor.github.io/Brahma.FSharp/):

- * We are aimed to translate native F# code to OpenCL with minimization of different wrappers and custom types.
+ * Basic aim is to translate native F# code to OpenCL with minimization of different wrappers and custom types.
- * We use OpenCL for communication with GPU.
-So, you can work not only with NVIDIA hardware but with any device, which supports OpenCL (e.g. with AMD devices).
+ * Usage of OpenCL for communication with GPU allows you to work not only with NVIDIA hardware but with any device, which supports OpenCL (e.g. with AMD devices).
- * We support tuples and structures.
+ * Support tuples and structures.
- * We can use strongly typed kernels from OpenCL code in F#.
+ * Ability to reuse existing OpenCl kernels by loading strongly typed signatures.

 <br />